Jamie Raskin

-Jamin Ben Raskin (born December 13, 1962) is an American attorney, law professor, and politician serving as the U.S. representative for Maryland's 8th congressional district since 2017.
-A member of the Democratic Party, he served in the Maryland State Senate from 2007 to 2016.
+Jamin Ben "Jamie" Raskin (born December 13, 1962) is an American attorney, law professor, and politician serving as the U.S. representative for Maryland's 8th congressional district since 2017.
+A progressive member of the Democratic Party, he served in the Maryland State Senate from 2007 to 2016.
 The district previously included portions of Montgomery County, a suburban county northwest of Washington, D.C., and extended through rural Frederick County to the Pennsylvania border.
 Since redistricting in 2022, Raskin's district encompasses much of Montgomery County and a sliver of Prince George's County.

+He is also the founder and co-chair of Democracy Summer, a youth political organizing and civic education program that places student fellows with local political campaigns.

 Raskin co-chairs the Congressional Freethought Caucus.
 He was the lead impeachment manager for the second impeachment of President Donald Trump in response to the attack on the U.S. Capitol.
 Before his election to Congress, Raskin was a constitutional law professor at American University Washington College of Law, where he co-founded and directed the LL.M. program on law and government and co-founded the Marshall-Brennan Constitutional Literacy Project.